Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Methodology

 \subsection{Modified Neighborhood Augmented Graph Search}

+The next step is to generate topologically distinct guesses.
+Our approach is based on a modified version of the NAGS algorithm \cite[Algorithm 1]{sahin2023topogeometrically}.
+The original algorithm along with our modifications colored in blue, orange and magenta, is presented in Algorithm \ref{alg:modified_NAGS2}.

-Our approach is based on NAGS \cite[Algorithm 1]{sahin2023topogeometrically}.
-The main idea behind it is to add the notion of homotopic equivalence to Dijkstra's Algorithm \cite{dijkstra1959note}.
-This is done by using a vertex's path neighborhood set (PNS), which is computed by running a reverse A* search \cite{hart1968formal} on the graph for a fixed search depth $r$ from the vertex in question back to the starting vertex.
-The key to the algorithm is that the PNS is an approximation of the path tangent and can be used to differentiate between homotopically distinct paths.
-This is illustrated in Fig. \ref{fig:nags_equiv} and \ref{fig:nags_distinct}.
-We refer the reader to \cite[Algorithm 1 and 3]{sahin2023topogeometrically} for further details.
+The main idea behind the original NAGS algorithm is to include approximations of the path tangents to vertices in Dijkstra's Algorithm \cite{dijkstra1959note}.
+This is done by using a vertex's path neighborhood set (PNS)\cite[Algorithm 3]{sahin2023topogeometrically}, which is computed by running a reverse A* search \cite{hart1968formal} on the graph for a fixed search depth~$r$ from the current vertex back to the starting vertex.
+Since homotopically distinct paths terminating at the same vertex should have distinct path tangents, vertices are considered distinct if their PNS do not intersect.
+Note the distinction between CG vertex (vertices in the CG) and NAG vertex (vertices that are incrementally added to the NAG during the Dijkstra search).
+Each NAG vertex corresponds to one CG vertex; however, multiple NAG vertices may correspond to the same CG vertex.
+Two NAG vertices $v_1$ and $v_2$ are said to be \textit{coincident} if they correspond to the same CG vertex.
+The equivalence ($\equiv$) of two coincident NAG vertices $v_1, v_2$ are thus defined as follows \cite[Definition 4]{sahin2023topogeometrically}

-The usage of PNS has the problem that the search depth~$r$ has to be fine-tuned depending on the underlying graph structure and obstacle size to ensure that it correctly identifies homotopically distinct paths.
-Fig. \ref{fig:pns_too_big} and Fig. \ref{fig:pns_too_small} show potential situations where false negatives and false positives may occur.
-This is because the PNS is only calculated once per vertex and does not get updated as the connectivity of that vertex changes.

-This fine-tuning is required because the original NAGS algorithm makes no assumption on the graph structure.
-However, due to the King's-graph-like structure of our configuration graph generated in the previous section, we can specialize the NAGS algorithm to exploit this structure for improved accuracy.

-Our modifications are based on the following observation regarding the NAGS Algorithm on a King's Graph: Given a NAG vertex $\zeta$ and the current state of the NAG $G_N = (V_N, E_N)$, define the parent set (PS) of $\zeta$ as follows
+where $v\texttt{.cg}$ and $v\texttt{.pns}$ retrieves NAG vertex $v$'s corresponding CG vertex and PNS, respectively.
+We improve upon the original NAGS algorithm to address several shortcomings: